 Can you use duct tape on dryer vents?
 After all, the name of duct tape does seem like you can use this widely available and applicable tape anywhere, especially your ducts.
-However, that actually isn’t the case.
-Duct tape is great for a lot of applications, such as patching a hole or tethering two objects together.
+However, that isn’t the case.
+Duct tape is excellent for many situations, such as patching a hole or connecting two items.

-When it comes to sealing your dryer vent or attaching it to the wall, duct tape is not the best option.
-In fact, duct tape can cause serious issues further down.
-That is why Fresh Air Duct Cleaning doesn’t recommend duct tape for your dryer vents.
+When sealing your dryer vent or attaching it to the wall, duct tape is not the best option.
+In fact, duct tape can cause serious fire hazards and safety risks.
+That is why Fresh Air Duct Cleaning does not recommend duct tape for your dryer vents.

 Can you use duct tape on dryer vents?

 No!
 Do not use duct tape to seal a hole in your dryer vent or connect it to the wall or for any other reason.
 Duct tape should also not be used on your air ducts.
 Duct tape is a common household item but poses a serious threat to the safety and health of your home when used on dryer vents.